Texas state Senate passes bill to cut $5.1 billion in winter storm power fees

 (Reuters) - The Texas state Senate approved a bill on Monday to cut about $5.1 billion in disputed electricity and service fees levied on power marketers during a winter freeze that sent the state’s power market into financial crisis.

-The cold snap last month pushed up electricity costs by nearly 10 times the usual to about $47 billion.
+Last month’s cold snap pushed up normal electricity costs by nearly 10 times to about $47 billion.
 Those costs led three companies to seek bankruptcy and sparked a battle between lawmakers and the state’s power regulator over the handling of the crisis.

-Lieutenant Governor Dan Patrick, who challenged the PUC to order the revisions, said after the vote he had not spoken with the head of the House on Monday.
-Governor Greg Abbott is in favor of correcting pricing, said Patrick, a fellow Republican.
+Lieutenant Governor Dan Patrick, who challenged the PUC to order the revisions, said after the vote that he had not spoken with the head of the House on Monday.
+Abbott is in favor of correcting pricing, said Patrick, a fellow Republican.

-Abbott and the rest of the state’s Republican leadership have drawn fire for their handling of the weather crisis, which cut power to millions in the state.
+Abbott and the rest of the state’s Republican leadership have drawn fire for their handling of the weather crisis, which cut power to some 4.3 million in the state and contributed to the deaths of more than 56 people.

+“There has been conflicting testimony throughout this process,” said the speaker of the House, Dade Phelan, signaling he would not be rushed.
+“There must be additional review on this consequential issue.”

 A PUC spokesman declined to comment, citing the legislation.
 Chairman Arthur D’Andrea rejected prior Senate requests to order the change, saying he did not have the authority to act.